-He also helped to introduce the PhD in Sustainable Development at Columbia University.
-He was appointed University Professor at Columbia University in 2016 and also serves as Quetelet Professor of Sustainable Development and Professor of Health Policy and Management.
-He was Special Advisor to United Nations Secretary-General Ban Ki-moon on the Sustainable Development Goals, and previously advised Secretary-General Ban Ki-moon and Secretary-General Kofi Annan on the Millennium Development Goals.
+He also helped to introduce the PhD in Sustainable Development at the Columbia University, where he was appointed University Professor in 2016 and where he serves as Quetelet Professor of Sustainable Development and Professor of Health Policy and Management.
+He was Special Advisor to the United Nations Secretary-General Ban Ki-moon for the Sustainable Development Goals, and previously advised Secretary-General Ban Ki-moon and Secretary-General Kofi Annan on the Millennium Development Goals.
 He is a Distinguished Fellow of the International Institute of Applied Systems Analysis in Laxenburg, Austria.
 Prior to his arrival at Columbia University in July 2002, Professor Sachs spent over twenty years as a professor at Harvard University, where he served as the Director of the Center for International Development and the Galen L. Stone Professor of International Trade.
 He received his B.A., summa cum laude, from Harvard College in 1976, and his M.A. and Ph.D. from Harvard University in 1978 and 1980 respectively.

 Emerging Sustainability Leader Award 2017The joint recipients of the first Emerging Sustainability Leader Award are Dr. Esther Ngumbi and Dr. Xiaosong Hu.